 Peggy Bruton Edwards (Olympia) spent the first 50 years of her life in Washington, D.C., where she worked as an editorial consultant and was a long-time environmental activist.
 She moved to Olympia, Wash. in 1991 with her husband, David Edwards, after living for several years in southern Italy.
 She has also lived in Asia (Thailand) as a Peace Corps Volunteer.
 She is currently Forest Issues portfolio chair for the Washington State League of Women Voters.
 Peggy is OFCOs newsletter editor.
 She is also one of the most connected persons in Olympia and we go to her for guidance in building a stronger program in Olympia.

-Coleman Byrnes (Port Angeles) is a semi-retired fish and wildlife biologist but is still working part time for Clallam County.
-He has a fisheries degree from the University of Washington (1967) and has worked for county, state, federal and tribal entities as well as for private consultants and educational institutions.
+Coleman Byrnes (Port Angeles) is a semi-retired fish and wildlife biologist who is still working part time for Clallam County.
+He has a fisheries degree from the UW (1967) and has worked for county, state, federal and tribal entities as well as for private consultants and educational institutions.
 He has worked with all species of Northwest salmonids in both fresh and saltwater environments.
 He has also worked with many other species of marine fish, marine mammals, marine birds, amphibians and terrestrial birds.
-At present he is involved in several government-sponsored committees dealing with salmon recovery and involved in numerous volunteer projects dealing with fish and wildlife.
+Presently, he is involved in several government-sponsored committees dealing with salmon recovery and in numerous volunteer projects dealing with fish and wildlife.
 He and his wife were presented with a community service award for their environmental volunteer work in April 2010.